Thailand reports new daily record of 31 coronavirus deaths

 Mass inoculations are set to begin in June, when the first batch of what is targetted to reach 61 million locally manufactured AstraZeneca doses becomes available.

+Thailand’s Food and Drug Administration has approved the AstraZeneca, Sinovac Biotech, and Johnson & Johnson vaccines for use so far.

+The agency said on Monday it was processing Moderna’s registration request, while India’s Bharat Biotech and Russia’s Sputnik V were also submitting documents for registration.

-Reporting by Panarat Thepgumpanat; Writing by Patpicha Tanakasempipat; Editing by Ed Davies
+Reporting by Patpicha Tanakasempipat, Panarat Thepgumpanat and Juarawee Kittisilpa; Editing by Ed Davies

 Our Standards: The Thomson Reuters Trust Principles.